joshuatagoe/food-truck-finder/README.md

 Description of the Problem and Solution
 ---------------------------------------

-The task was to build an application around the San Francisco **Mobile Food Facility Permit** dataset with these requirements:
+The goal was to build an application around the San Francisco **Mobile Food Facility Permit** dataset with these requirements:

-As a **frontend-leaning engineer**, my task was to:
+On the **frontend**:

-*   Build a UI using frontend framework like React, where users can:
+*   A UI using frontend framework like React, where users can:

     *   Search by applicant name (with optional Status filter)

     *   Search by street name (support partial matches)

-**Backend-focused features (bonus):**
+On the **Backend**:

 *   API that supports applicant search, street search, and nearest-5 queries by latitude/longitude (default Status = APPROVED, overrideable)